 - in management – working with ideas that emerge from the team rather than telling a team what to do;

-- in parenting – telling children what to do rather than being guided by what they want to do;
+- in parenting – being guided by what children want to do rather than telling them what to do;

 - in training – starting with what the learner wants to do rather than telling them what they need to learn